Two witches battle dark magic forces to chase a killer in this action packed mystery adventure.

 When murder strikes in a remote mountain town, and the victims aren’t who they seemed, powerful guardian warlock, MARCUS EGAN, is sent from The Otherland to investigate.
 Avalon Gwynn, the grieving daughter of the victims, has no idea she’s an extraordinary, hereditary witch, or that two decades’ worth of pent-up magical abilities have just been set free in the mortal world.
 Can Marcus and Avalon catch a killer and survive the darker magical forces threatening them?

-WITCH UNBOUND was inspired by a popular book I released in 2012 under the title WITCH IN THE WIND.
+WITCH PUSUED was inspired by a popular book I released in 2012 under the title WITCH IN THE WIND and was briefly available under the title WITCH UNBOUND.
 There was so much more to tell about life in that fantasy world that I expanded Marcus and Avalon’s story and wrote two more.
 I hope you’ll join me for the rest of the ADVENTURE.

 Dr. Marcus Egan patted the border collie on the head.
 The beast would favor the foot, but Marcus had spelled him to ensure it healed quickly and well.
 Closing the dog’s paw wound was easy for a warlock of his power.
 But Marcus didn’t want to scare the old rancher into a heart attack, so he’d had to use stitches on the poor dog.
 Such a shame I have to hide my magic from mortals.

 “Thanks, Dr. Egan,” said the old man, stroking the dog from neck to tail.
 Clearly, the dog was more than a working dog to him.
 “I’m glad you were here.
 When’s Dr. Hunter due back?”

 “Next week,” Marcus replied.
 He gave the dog a last pat on the rump and lifted it down from the examination table.
 He watched the owner and his furry friend head down the hall toward the front desk.
 The animal probably sensed his magic but wouldn’t be telling anyone.